danidnm/Random-Games-Chooser/README.md

 <hr>

-<i>I am a web programmer with more than ten years of experience, but I’ve never developed an mobile application.
+<i>I am a web programmer with more than ten years of experience, but I’ve never developed a mobile application.
 Now I want to create a iOS Application using xcode.
 I want you to guide me over the whole process of creating this application step by step, so I want you to describe one step, wait for my feedback, then describe the next step and so on.
 If there are different options for the a particular step, I want you to explain the differences and ask me for the way to continue.

 The application to write will work like this: